Reading Time: 8 minutes

 Screenshot of steps involved in setting heading tags in WordPress Default Editor.

-Choose the Heading 1 for your main page heading.
-The H1 usually contains the focus keyword for the page, indicating the main topic and purpose of the page for screen readers and search engines.
-Each page of your site should have only one H1 heading.
+Choose Heading 1 (H1) for your main page heading.
+H1 usually contains the focus SEO keyword for the page, indicating the main topic and purpose of the page for screen readers and search engines.
+Each page of your site should have only one H1.

-Choose the Heading 2 as your subheading, using it to further explain the page’s purpose.
-Ideally, each page should also have only one H2 heading.
+Choose Heading 2 (H2) as your subheading, using it to further explain the page’s purpose.
+Ideally, each page should also have only one H2 heading, although this will depend on your site’s content style and structure.

-After setting the H1 and H2, you can use as many of the others as you need to help your content make sense.
+After setting the H1 and H2, you can use as many of the others as you need to organise your content.
 You don’t need to use every heading level.
 Just remember to use them sequentially so they’re useful to screen readers.

-This means, for example, you should not use an H4 heading if you have not already used an H3.
+This means, for example, you shouldn’t use an H4 if you have not already used an H3.
 Heading hierarchy needs to correspond with the content hierarchy.
 W3C has detailed information to help you better understand heading tags.

 Improve content processes for better web accessibility

-Each year, the WebAIM Million report shows slight improvements in content accessibility, with the government and education sectors doing best.
+Each year, the WebAIM Million report shows slight improvements in content accessibility, with the government, education and non-profit sectors often doing best.
 But these gains could be far greater if more people made regular small changes to their everyday content processes.

 • Add alt text to each new image you upload.